-Funds were transferred from the Debt Service - District Fund to the Capital Projects - District Fund to partially fund the capital projects program.
+Funds were transferred from the Debt Service - District Fund and the Debt Service - CEEF to the Capital Projects - District Fund to partially fund the capital projects program.

 Debt Service Funds

 Funds were transferred from the Debt Service - District Fund to the Debt Service - CEEF Fund to make the base lease payments as defined in the acquisition agreement.